 Most of the concern is in the west and southwest, with a bit in Florida.
 A large portion of our industry and population centers live in these areas, are seeing significant growth and will have to build generation to meet demand.
 Of course, less generation if we are smarter about building codes and energy efficiency.
 I digress.

-The reason I have started focusing on this issue and why we are working developing some related projects at HARC is due to a couple of papers I recently found on the subject of vulnerability of Texas ERCOT generation due to climate variability and one on water demand projections for generation in Texas.
+The reason I have started focusing on this issue and why we are working developing some related projects at HARC is due to a couple of papers I recently found on the subject.
+The first looks at the vulnerability of Texas ERCOT generation due to climate variability.
+The second, on water demand projections for power generation in Texas.

 In the water demand projections research, there is a discussion of how water withdrawals will change over time in a variety of different generation scenarios.
 The projections below show water increasing by 100% to 200% depending on the scenario under consideration.
 The scenarios consider different natural gas price environments and carbon price scenarios.

 This issue needs careful study across Texas and the western United States.
-Based on what I have seen so far, there has not been enough consideration of water when we look at future generation mixes.
-The two studies I mentioned, do a great job discussing water issues faced by the electric sector but do not discuss what viable solutions would be to mitigate these water issues.
+Based on what I have seen so far, there has not been enough consideration of water for future generation.
+The two studies, do a great job discussing water issues faced by the electric sector but do not discuss viable solutions required to mitigate these water issues.
 This post is the first of an anticipated longer discussion of how we need to build out an electricity sector that can reduce water dependency and keep the lights on.